aeternity/aepp-sdk-js/docs/guides/how-to-build-an-wallet-app-or-extension.md

 }, 10)

 ```
-- then init Wallet stamp in our extension
+- Then we need to initialize `Waellet` stamp in our extension and subscribe for new `runtime` connection's
+After connection will be established we can start to send `announcePresence` message to the `page` to let `Aepp` know about `Waellet`
 ```js
 // background.js